pygfx/pylinalg/CONVENTIONS.md

 we use two additional frames to avoid confusion:

 * **source**: The source frame is the coordinate frame in which to-be-transformed vectors are expressed, i.e., it is the reference frame of the input vectors.
 * **target**: The target frame is the coordinate frame in which transformed vectors are expressed, i.e., it is the reference frame of the output vectors.

-Generally there are four transform steps when going from an object's local space, all the way to screen space:

-* Local space to world space: world matrix
-* World space to view space: view matrix
-* View space to NDC/clip space: projection matrix

-The view and projection matrices are owned by camera objects.
-The view matrix can be acquired by inverting the camera's world matrix.
-The projection matrix is configured independently on the camera and depends on its type (perspective, orthographic).

 In addition to the above-mentioned reference frames, pylinalg uses a standardized naming scheme for the axes of a reference frame.
 The convention matches the convention chosen in pygfx:

-* The positive Z axis indicates the forward direction.
+* The positive X axis indicates the right direction.
 * The positive Y axis indicates the up direction.
+* The Z axis is interpreted differently depending on the type of object:
+  * For cameras and lights, the _negative_ Z axis is the forward/viewing direction.
-* The positive X axis indicates the right direction.
+  * For all other objects, the positive Z axis is the forward/viewing direction.

 This means that gravity is assumed to act along *world*'s negative y-axis.
 Further, a space shuttle will launch forward in its *local* frame, meaning that